kb-diplo/DENKAM-WATERS/water_billing_system/README.md

 # Water Billing System

-A web application for water suppliers to manage customer information, meter readings, billing, and payments.
+A web application for water suppliers to manage customer information, meter readings, billing and payments.

 ## Features